Mushroom Farro with Tomatoes and Kale

 This post may contain affiliate links.
 Please read our disclosure policy.

-Ingredients including mushrooms, tomatoes, farro, scallions, garlic and olive oil.
+Ingredients including mushrooms, tomatoes, farro, kale, scallions, garlic, olive oil, salt and pepper.

 • Farro as well as barley are great for this recipe.
 I usually cook farro with water, but you can use vegetable broth for liquid.
-You could also try brown rice or wild rice, but just remember that these types of rice will takes longer to cook.
+You could also try brown rice or wild rice to make it gluten free, but just remember that these types of rice will takes longer to cook.
 Avoid fine grains like quinoa or couscous because the mushrooms and tomatoes will overwhelm them.
+Farro contains wheat, so it does contain gluten.

 • Mushrooms: I am a big fan of cremini mushrooms, which are sometimes called baby bella mushrooms.
 They are slightly more mature white mushrooms, so they have a nice earthy taste.

 • Tomatoes: Small varieties like grape tomatoes or cherry tomatoes are best because this recipe involves a quick sauté.
-And you want them to get juicy, but still hold their shape.
+You want them to get juicy and soften, but still hold their shape.

 • Kale: Either curly green kale or lacinato kale will work.
-Just make sure to tear the leaves from the ribs before you chop them.
+Just make sure to tear the leaves from their stems before you chop them.

 • Scallions give the farro light onion flavor.
 The white parts sauté with the garlic while the green parts are stirred into the grains at the end.